MoeskerDev/ms-project3-glossary/README.md

 - Issue: I created my favicon and added all files that are mentioned on the website.
 This included the site.webmanifest:1 file.
 In the console I had a syntax and 404 error relating to site.webmanifest:1.
     - Fix: First I checked line 1 of the syntax, since that error was mentioned.
 I had no idea what was not correct, so I first deleted the file to add it again later.
 It turned out that my favicon was still there and the error was gone so I left it out.
 - Issue: checking JavaScript with the JSHint gave an unused variable, var instance =.
 First I commented out the whole code snippet, but then my collapsible items would not work anymore.
 After that it turned out that just removing the part of "var instance =" already did the trick.
+- Issue: the pylint error W0613 unused-argument 'e'.
+    - Fix: it turned out you can just add print(e) inside the function with parameter 'e' to get rid of the error.
 - Issue: my pylint check gave me multiple times the error E0102; function-redefined, function already defined.
 A function named terms and several variables called terms as well.
 Also, I imported login_required from Flask and created a function with the same name according to documentation.
     1. Fix: first I tried to change the name of the function, but that was more tricky, since it is also the route() decorator.
 Instead I decided to adapt the names of the variables.
 That worked just fine.
     2. Fix: it turned out that, after commenting out the code of the function and checking on the website if the login_required would still work, it did not.
 Then, commenting out the code of the import and checking on the website, there was no issue at all.
 Interesting conclusing was that I could delete my import of login_required and the error was gone.